Family Fun Around Eugene, Corvallis, and Mount Hood

 After starting your journey with a drive down the scenic Oregon Coast via Highway 101, head east—toward the Willamette Valley—on Highway 38 at Reedsport.

 On your drive through the landscapes of western Oregon, jump on your bikes and stretch your legs by checking out some (or all) of the Covered Bridges Scenic Bikeway—a 36-mile route that visits up to six historic covered bridges near Cottage Grove.
-Refuel with giant cinnamon rolls at nearby Creswell Bakery!
+If you didn't bring your own bike, grab a rental from Rainy Peak Bicycles in Cottage Grove.
+Afterward, refuel with giant cinnamon rolls and other homemade pastries at nearby Creswell Bakery!

-Entering Eugene, let Mother Nature decide your next move: When the sun’s out, choose your afternoon adventure based on the weather; on a warm day, the Cascades Raptor Center offers a shady experience to view nearly 40 birds of prey up close.
-And at RiverPlay Discovery Village Playground, children can scale a replica of Skinner Butte, uncover fossils at an ancient history sand dig, and cool off under a towering water feature.
+Entering Eugene, let Mother Nature decide your next move: When the sun’s out, choose your afternoon adventure based on the weather; on a warm day, the Cascades Raptor Center offers a shady experience where you can view nearly 40 birds of prey up close.
+At RiverPlay Discovery Village Playground, children can scale a replica of Skinner Butte, uncover fossils at an ancient history sand dig, and cool off under a towering water feature.

 For some indoor adventure, learn about how the first people of the Willamette Valley lived at the Museum of Natural and Cultural History—where the world’s oldest pair of shoes are on display!
 Pair your visit with a trip across the street to Hayward Hall at the state-of-the-art track-and-field facility, Hayward Field—which shows how the first Nike shoe was invented and why Eugene is called TrackTown USA!

 Ready to call it a day?
-Spend your night at the Graduate Eugene Hotel in downtown or the La Quinta Inn & Suites by Wyndham Eugene, which connects to running trails, bike paths, and more in nearby Alton Baker Park.
+Spend your night at the Graduate Eugene Hotel in downtown or the wellness-minded EVEN Hotel Eugene, which offers a comprehensive fitness center, indoor pool, and space for in-room exercise—as well as easy access to running trails, bike paths, and more in nearby Alton Baker Park.

 Historic Carousel & Museum in downtown Albany

-Head north on I-5, and grab lunch at Albany’s Bodhi Cafe and Bakery, known for tasty, locally sourced food; follow it up with a walk around the community’s historic downtown core.
+Head north on I-5, and grab lunch at Albany’s Bodhi Cafe and Bakery, known for tasty, locally sourced food; follow it up with a walk around town.
+Our guide to the historic downtown core in Albany breaks down some of the community's top stops—including parks, antique shops, and boutiques.

 From Albany, take Highway 20 westward to Corvallis, stopping along the way to sample fresh flavors along the self-guided Mid-Willamette Valley Food Trail.
 Once in Corvallis, enjoy seasonal dishes at Castor Kitchen & Bar and Block 15 Brewing.